microsoft/BuildXL/Public/Src/Tools/Xldb/README.md

 All public facing API endpoints can be found under `IXldbDataStore.cs` with the neccessary comments and documentation.

 The datastore can be consumed as a Nuget package which contains all the neccesary dlls.
-This Nuget package is not tied to the engine version and it can be found here: https://dev.azure.com/1esSharedAssets/1esPkgs/_packaging?_a=feed&feed=BuildXL.
+Alternatively, you can build Bxl and then copy over the neccesary dlls yourself into your code.

 <br>